Hot Cross Buns

 - Meanwhile place the soy milk in a pan and slowly bring to a simmer on a low heat.
 After 1-2 minutes, set the milk aside to cool.

-- Once the orange is soft, cut it into quarters (keep the skin on), remove the pips and blender until smooth.
+- Once the orange is soft, cut it into quarters (keep the skin on), remove the pips and blend until smooth.
 Set aside.

 - Next, combine 500g flour with the spices, sugar and salt.